Customer-based recruitment helps startups find top talent and build brand loyalty.

 The first step in identifying customer talent is to actively monitor and analyze your existing user base.
 Your most engaged customers are often found where they interact with your product and each other.

-• Example: Companies like Notion and Discord famously leverage their passionate user bases.
+- Example: Companies like Notion and Discord famously leverage their passionate user bases.
 They hire power users and community moderators who bring deep product understanding and an innate sense of user needs.
-This approach can significantly reduce time-to-hire.
-CB Insights' 2024 analysis on startup growth factors highlights that early-stage companies leveraging their community for talent acquisition can reduce time-to-hire by up to 35% due to pre-existing familiarity with the product and culture. (simulated data).
+This approach can significantly reduce time-to-hire, since these hires already know the product and culture.

 Creating Pathways: From User to Applicant